IHE/ITI.PIXm/input/pagecontent/volume-1.md

 attributes, codes and constraints.
 It relies on the FHIR standard instead and recommends to publish the supported attributes, codes and constraints as part of the FHIR capability statement.

-The requirements on Patient Identifier Domain and a Patient Identifier Cross-reference Domain as defined for the [PIX profile](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) apply also for this profile.
+The requirements on Patient Identifier Domain as defined for the [PIX profile](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) apply also for this profile.
 See [ITI TF-1 Figure 5-1](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) and accompanying text.